Small Business Acquisition Case Study – Landscaping Company

 3. Choosing a financing strategy

-Jolene and her husband have built a sizable nest egg and have enough money to buy the business without financing.
+Jolene and her husband had built a sizable nest egg and had enough money to buy the business without financing.
 They even considered making an all-cash offer for the company.

 This situation is very unusual since most small business buyers don't have a lot of money.
 Few could make an all-cash offer.
 Instead, most buyers try to acquire a company using as little of their own money as possible.

-Buyers usually try to structure the acquisition as a leveraged buyout (LBO) and try to finance as much as possible.
+Buyers usually try to structure the acquisition as a leveraged buyout (LBO) and finance as much as possible.
 Usually, the buyer limits their equity injection contribution to 10%.

 Leveraged buyouts have some advantages, which is why some buyers use them.
 The leverage (financing) has the potential to increase your returns.
 However, they also have disadvantages.
 Leverage has the potential to magnify losses if things don't go as planned.